trailyapp/dev-challenge/README.md

 # Traily Dev Challenge

 ## What Is This?
-This is a 30 minutes developer challange to do so we at Traily can inspect your software development skills.
-You are going to develop a simple location input which is going to make input suggestions.
-You will have to design the application accordingly to a Figma Template and use a specific API.
+This is a 30 minutes developer challange so we at Traily can verify your software development skills.
+You are going to create an input field which will suggest locations as the user starts typing.
+You will have to design the application accordingly to a Figma Desing and use the opendata transport API.

 ### Skills Tested
 - Vue